What is Retinoblastoma?

 Retinoblastoma cases can be among the most difficult that an ocularist deals with.
 When radiation is involved, there is often a lack of orbital symmetry.
 Also, contraction of the socket can occur when the eye is left out overnight.

-If the surgery is not successful, it can create new, unintended consequences.
-Even the most well intended surgeries can go bad, and these can lead to some of the most challenging cases we see as ocularists, sometimes warranting yet more surgery for the best appearance and comfort.
+When the surgery is not successful it can create new unintended consequences.
+Even the most well intended surgeries can go bad.
+Furthermore, these can lead to some of the most challenging cases as an Ocularist.
+Sometimes warranting yet more surgery for the best appearance and comfort.

-We work with all of our patients — from those with retinoblastoma, to those who have lost eyes due to trauma — to achieve the best possible results.
-We know how important an eye is to your quality of life.
+We work with all of our patients — from those with retinoblastoma, to those who have eye loss due to trauma — to achieve the best possible results.
+Our team knows how important an eye is to your quality of life.
 We invite you to set up an appointment today to learn how we can help you.

-For more information please visit wechope.org for more comprehensive information.
+For more information please visit wechope.org for more Retinoblastoma information.